wiktorpiela/data_analysis/election_2020_supplement.md

 </table>

-For sure, correlation is existing in this example, but it is not too significant - let’s cut and select only thos poviats where share of voting certificate votes was the highest and then calculate again.
+For sure, correlation is existing in this example, but it is not too significant - let’s cut and select only those poviats where share of voting certificate votes was the highest and then calculate again.

 <table class=" lightable-classic" style="font-family: Cambria; width: auto !important; margin-left: auto; margin-right: auto;">